Regge-Teitelboim analysis of the symmetries of electromagnetic and gravitational fields on asymptotically null spacelike surfaces: Foliation of Minkowski space by hyperboloids of the same radius and different centers

 A spacelike hyperboloid with center at $x_{(0)}^{\mu}$ and radius $\tau_{0}$ obeys the equation

-Actually, Eq. \eqref{hyp} describes two disjoint hyperboloids, one with $x^{0}>x_{(0)}^{0}$ (``retarded hyperboloid'') and another with $x^{0}<x_{(0)}^{0}$ (``advanced hyperboloid''), as shown in Fig. 1.
+Actually, Eq. \eqref{hyp} describes two disjoint hyperboloids, one with $x^{0}>x_{(0)}^{0}$ (``outgoing hyperboloid'') and another with $x^{0}<x_{(0)}^{0}$ (``incoming hyperboloid'').
 Although Dirac did not discuss foliations of spacetime by means of a family of hyperboloids, this has been done by many authors but to our knowledge in all cases treated so far the foliation has been defined by keeping $x_{(0)}^{\mu}$ fixed and letting $\tau_{0}$ vary as one passes from one hyperboloid to the next.

 In other words, the foliations used previously have consisted of a sequence of hyperboloids with fixed center and varying radius\footnote{See, for example, \cit{Ashtekar:1978zz}, \cit{0264-9381-9-4-019}, \cit{Campiglia:2015qka}, and also \cit{Troessaert:2017jcm}{} and references therein.
 In some of these discussions timelike hyperboloids are employed (in which \nopagebreak case $-\tau_{0}^{2}$ in \eqref{hyp} is replaced by $\lambda_{0}^{2}$).}.
 These foliations have the advantage that the four $x^{\mu}$ are treated on the same footing so Lorentz invariance is manifest; but the price payed is extremely high, because only a small part of Minkowski space is covered, and moreover, a spurious explicit dependence on the varying $\tau_{0}$, which is taken as the time $\tau$, is introduced.
 Here we take the other natural option, we keep the radius $\tau_{0}$ fixed and we allow the position of the center to vary.
 This is a direct extension of what is done with null foliations, which may be regarded as being the limit $\tau_{0}\rightarrow0$.
 The actual value of $\tau_{0}$ will turn out to be irrelevant, since all the quantities of physical interest will incorporate naturally $\tau_{0}$ in their units.